wrightedu/TA-Handbook/Readme.md

 - Save grade as draft
 - Publish grade to student
 The general advice here is to always give feedback telling students what they missed according to the assignment rubric.
-Try to grade all assignments as a draft and then publish them all at once.
+It is recommended to grade all assignments as a draft and then publish them all at once.

 ### Grading Bias
 Everyone grades a little bit differently.
 A rubric is a starting place for ensuring consistency, but submissions are almost always more nuanced than a simple rubric can account for.
 If there is only a single grader, this is less of an issue, as the one grader will apply the same bias to each student, but gets harder when you have more graders.
 Generally, there are two approaches to solving this problem.
-It is heavily encouraged that one of these is followed to avoid grading bias in student grades
+It is heavily encouraged that at least one of these are followed to avoid grading bias in student grades.

 - Central Authority:
-Audit all graders proposed scores through a central authority (often a lab leader) to ensure that all graders docked the same number of points for similar offenses
+Audit all graders proposed scores through a central authority (often a lab leader) to ensure that all graders docked the same number of points for similar offenses.

 - Rotation:
 Rotate which grader is responsible for grading which student submissions.
 For instance, if you had 2 grades and 50 students, Grader A would evaluate students 0-25 and Grader B would evaluate students 26-50.
-On the following week, have Grader A evaluate 26-50 and B evaluate 0-25
+On the following week, have Grader A evaluate 26-50 and B evaluate 0-25.

 These methods can and should be used in tandem with one another for more consistent student evaluation.